Dermal Fillers for Tear Troughs

 Choosing the type of dermal filler for the tear troughs

-At our clinic we will only use dermal fillers for the tear troughs that are as safety.
-I use the product that has good lifting capability and attract the least amount of water.
+At our clinic we will only use dermal fillers for the tear troughs that are as safe as possible for that area.
+We use the products that have good lifting capability and attract the least amount of water.
 We also may use the fillers that are most smooth and have the least potential to tear trough filler lumpiness

 Dose for tear trough fillers